alirahal01/LanguageGame/README.md

 ## Device Support

-The only supported orientation is iPhone portrait
+The only supported orientation is portrait mode.

 ## References And Inspirations